mwhamgenomics/mwhamgenomics.github.io/posts/valgrind.md

 what was going wrong, I used a piece of software called Valgrind.

 While advanced usage and interpretation of its optional outputs can get complicated, basic usage of Valgrind is very simple.
-You simply attach it to your program by prepending it to the command line you would normally use:
+You attach it to your program by prepending it to the command line you would normally use:

     [mwhamgenomics]$ valgrind <valgrind_args> ./program <program_args>